ceph/ceph/doc/releases/nautilus.rst

   The secrets can be set using the ``rbd mirror pool peer add`` and ``rbd mirror pool peer set`` actions.

+* The 'rbd-mirror' daemon will now run in active/active mode by default, where mirrored images are evenly distributed between all active 'rbd-mirror' daemons.
+To revert to active/passive mode, override the 'rbd_mirror_image_policy_type' config key to 'none'.

 * The ``ceph mds deactivate`` is fully obsolete and references to it in the docs have been removed or clarified.